Render vs Kamal for Solo Developers

 Abstraction level.
 Render abstracts away everything.
 You don't know or care what server your app runs on, how containers are orchestrated, or how traffic is routed.
 Kamal gives you full visibility and control.
 You know exactly which server your app runs on, how Docker containers are managed, and how Traefik routes traffic.
 Render is a black box (by design).
 Kamal is transparent.

 Cost structure.
 Render charges per service per month.
-A web service plus database runs $14-25/month.
+A paid web service plus a managed database runs about $13 per month on Starter ($7 web plus $6 Basic-256mb Postgres) and about $31 per month if you move the web service to Standard.
 Kamal is free, open-source software.
-Your costs are just the server ($4-10/month for a VPS) and a Docker registry (Docker Hub free tier works).
-Running multiple apps on one server with Kamal costs the same as running one.
+Your costs are just the server (a Hetzner CX23 is about 3.99 euros per month, and small VPS plans generally land in the $4 to $8 per month range) and a Docker registry (Docker Hub's free Personal tier covers one private repo).
+Running multiple apps on one server with Kamal costs the same as running one, until you exhaust the box's RAM.

 Docker dependency.
 Render auto-detects runtimes and builds from source.
 No Dockerfile needed for most languages.
 Kamal requires Docker for everything.
 Your app must have a working Dockerfile.
 If you're not already using Docker, that's extra learning and configuration before you can deploy.